-However, considering that BoM has discretion to request further information, which will halt the term for granting the authorisation and that are few AIF being constituted in Mozambique, the term for completing the process may vary significantly from case to case.
+However, considering that the BoM has discretion to request further information, which will halt the term for granting authorisation, and that few AIFs are being constituted in Mozambique, the term for completing the process may vary significantly from case to case.

-The marketing of the AIF's units shall start within 90 days of the granting of the relevant authorisation.
+The marketing of the AIF's units shall begin within 90 days of the granting of the relevant authorisation.

-1.6 Are there local residence or other local qualification requirements?
+1.6 Are there local residence or other local qualification or substance requirements?